ZHONGJunjie86/Mixed_Input_PPO_CNN_LSTM_Car_Navigation/README.md

   It's notable that the data elements have some relation rather than random distribute.
   The　target_speed is a constant value while the  elapsed_time_ratio and distance_to_goal are monotonically increasing or monotonically decreasing data.
   So we can consider to use LSTM, a kind of Recurrent Neural Network(RNN), can find temporal relationship between datas.
   To comfirm this, I input [t-2,t] three datas in a bunch once time.
 Also applies to images.
+  And the LSTM layers will use (h_t-1, c_t-1) hidden sate for time t.
 # Traffic conditions && Collision Detection
 When a car-agent navigates on the road, it may encounter with other cars.
 In some conditions, the acceleration chosen by car-agent will cause jam or collision.